Belgium in the Eurovision Song Contest 2002: Competing entries

 A submission period was opened on 6 June 2001 for artists and songwriters to submit their entries until 31 October 2001.
 The twenty-eight acts selected for the competition from 351 entries received during the submission period were announced on 3 December 2001.

 Shows

 Semi-finals

 The four semi-finals took place on 20 January, 27 January, 3 February and 10 February 2002.
 In each show seven entries competed and the combination of results from two jury groups, two radio voting groups and a public televote determined the winner that qualified to the final.
 The three highest scoring second placed acts in the semi-finals also proceeded to the final.

 Final

 The final took place on 17 February 2002 where the seven entries that qualified from the preceding four semi-finals competed.
 The winner, "Sister" performed by Sergio @ the Ladies, was selected by the combination of results from two jury groups, two radio voting groups and a public televote.
-"Sister" received 67% of the 330,000 televotes registered during the show.
+"Sister" received 220,436 of the record 330,140 televotes registered during the show.